 Quick Sourdough Pizza Crust

-Sourdough discard pizza dough is made with sourdough starter and less yeast than traditional homemade pizza dough, giving it that extra yummy flavor.
+Sourdough discard pizza dough uses sourdough starter and a little less yeast than traditional homemade pizza dough, which gives the crust extra flavor, and it can still be made in one day.

-It’s the kind of crust you devour, even if you don’t usually eat the crust!
-I have plenty of homemade pizza recipes.
+Just like my classic Margherita pizza it’s the kind of crust you devour, even if you don’t usually eat the crust!
+I have plenty of homemade pizza recipes to try with this dough.

 • I love the crisp, wood-fire oven, charred flavor and look of this Neapolitan style homemade pizza!